F# quotations visualizer

 module.
 This module also contains dialog box that is displayed when user clicks

-on the "Add new quotation" link (this form is called EnterCodeDialog)
+on the "Add new quotation" link (this form is called EnterCodeDialog

-and class inherited from Windows Forms TabPage that displays
+and class inherited from Windows Forms TabPage

-given expr in a TreeView control.
+in a TreeView

 The last two modules are much more interesting.
 The visualizer.fs

-contains function getExpressionTree that takes F# quotation and
+that takes F# quotation and

 builds the TreeView tree.
 This file contains code that matches given expression

-with several expression families like efApp, efMethodCall
+with several expression families like efApp

 and other (but it is still not complete).
 The last module is compiler.fs